KushajveerSingh/notes/docs/ui_ux/books/laws_of_ux.md

 The peak emotions also happen for negative experiences, like waiting in line.
 Example of this is Uber, which handles this by focusing on three concepts related to wait time

 - Idleness aversion - customers are presented with animation that helps to keep them not only informed but also entertained.
-- Operational transparency - app provides estiamted time of travel and information on how arrival times are calculated.
+- Operational transparency - app provides estimated time of travel and information on how arrival times are calculated.
-- Goal gradient effect - each step of the process is clearly explained so that customers feel they are continously making progress towards their goal of getting a ride.
+- Goal gradient effect - each step of the process is clearly explained so that customers feel they are continuously making progress towards their goal of getting a ride.

 Journey maps can be used to identify positive/negative peaks